oluwatomison/Jasmine-test-math-functions/README.md

 # To run test

-run the command npm run
+run the command npm run test